 The Artix AmberPoint Agent enables Artix endpoints to be discovered and monitored by AmberPoint.
-This is the recommended approach to integrating Artix services with AmberPoint, and can be used with Artix services implemented in C++, JAX-RPC, JAX-WS, and scripting languages.
+This is the recommended approach to integrating Artix services with AmberPoint, and can be used with Artix services.

 The Artix AmberPoint Agent can be deployed with Artix endpoints that use SOAP over HTTP to enable reporting of performance metrics back to AmberPoint.
 The Artix AmberPoint Agent offers significant benefits over the AmberPoint Proxy Agent.
 For example, these include increased performance and scalability, dynamic discovery, and the use of callbacks.
 This section describes the Artix AmberPoint Agent in detail.